"How are these?" Doumeki asked and showed Watanuki the eggplants he'd bought at the store on the way back home.

 "Being a professor isn't an active job," Doumeki replied and bent to run his stubble across the back of Watanuki's neck.
 Watanuki yelped and ducked away.
 "Not like running errands for the shop."

-He snapped his mouth shut, but Watanuki's face had already softened into the thoughtful expression he wore whenever he thought about the shop and Maru and Moro and Mokona.
-For all that Watanuki had complained about their taunts and demands, Doumeki was sure he missed them.
+He snapped his mouth shut, but Watanuki's face had already softened into the pensive expression he wore whenever he remembered the shop and Maru and Moro and Mokona.
+For all that Watanuki used to complain about their taunts and demands, Doumeki was sure he missed them.

 He still remembered Yuuko disappearing twelve years ago, and he remembered finding Watanuki a few weeks later crouching on the store room cradling Yuuko's kimono close like a child.

-"I have a choice," Watanuki had whispered.
+"I have a choice," Watanuki had whispered, tracing the lines of the fabric.
 "I can inherit the store.
 I can stay here and make sure the store doesn't disappear; I can take care of it until she comes back."

 "It's no use being selfish-" Watanuki started.